spcourse/python/en/installing/computer/index.md

 2. **Atom**, an *editor* to write code in.
 This is, in a way, just a text writing program, but specifically meant for programming code.
 For example, it highlights particular parts of your code in specific colors, so can more easily distinguish which part of your code does what.

-3. Finally, you will need a *command line interface* from which will provide you with methods to start and interact with your programs.
+3. Finally, you will need a *command line interface* from which we will provide you with methods to start and interact with your programs.
 One comes pre-installed with macOS, but Windows users will need to install one.

 Stuck?
 Consult an assistant!